-2.6 Liability Insurance
+2.7 Liability Insurance

 The University of Dayton maintains liability insurance including, but not limited to, general and qualified professional coverage each year for our property and persons working within the scope of their assigned duties for the University.
 Vehicle liability insurance coverage is also maintained for University-owned and leased vehicles.
 Physical damage insurance is self- insured by the University.
 To be covered by this insurance, employees who drive on University business must be a certified driver.
-To become a certified driver, training is located at www.udayton.bioraft.com.
-Questions and/or additional information concerning liability insurance should be directed to the the Audit, Risk and Compliance Office, at 937-229-4502, or be sent to St. Mary's Hall Room 301 (+1642).
+Questions and/or additional information concerning liability insurance should be directed to the Audir, Risk and Compliance Office, at 937-229-4502, or be sent to St. Mary's Hall Room 301, campus zip +1642.

-2.7 Benefit Ending Dates Due to Separation from Benefit-eligible Service
+2.8 Benefit Ending Dates Due to Separation From Benefit-Eligible Service